jonbmartin/Gradient-Waveform-Errors-Demos/README.md

 )<br>

 ## Demo 1: Eddy currents and correction methods
 Our second demo will simulate a system with some eddy currents, which creates a nonideal (but linear) gradient system response.
-We will show how to correct the eddy currents.
+We will show how to correct the eddy currents via preemphasis.

 [![Explore Siren in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jonbmartin/Gradient-Waveform-Errors-Demos/blob/main/Ex1_Eddy_Currents.ipynb
 )<br>